veryfi/veryfi-lens-headless-receipts-ios-demo/README.md

 4. [Other platforms](#other_platforms)
 5. [Get in contact with our team](#contact)

-## Veryfi Lens Receipts & Invoices iOS Example <a name="example"></a>
+## Veryfi Lens Headless Receipts & Invoices iOS Example <a name="example"></a>
-This is an example of how to use Veryfi Lens Receipts & Invoices in your app, you can find the developer documentation [here](https://app.veryfi.com/lens/docs/ios/).
+This is an example of how to use Veryfi Lens Headless Receipts & Invoices in your app, you can find the developer documentation [here](https://app.veryfi.com/lens/docs/ios/).

 ![receipt-demo](https://user-images.githubusercontent.com/8684090/236651344-306b1f55-a690-4151-87bd-c08d4d9297de.gif)